 The Climate Change Response Framework (CCRF) is a highly collaborative approach to helping land managers integrate climate change considerations into forest management.
 Since 2009, the Framework has bridged the gap between scientific research on climate change impacts and on-the-ground natural resource management.

-Currently, six Framework projects encompass 19 states, including 14 national forests and millions of acres of forestland, and more than 75 federal, state, tribal, and private partners.
+Currently, six Framework projects encompass 19 states, including 14 national forests and millions of acres of forestland, and hundreds of federal, state, tribal, and private partners.
 Each regional project interweaves four components: science and management partnerships, vulnerability assessments, adaptation resources, and demonstration projects.

-The Climate Change Response Framework is a core forest adaptation component of the USDA Midwest and Northeast Regional Climate Hubs.
+The Climate Change Response Framework is a core forest adaptation component of the USDA Northern Forests Regional Climate Hub.

-The Radiocarbon Collaborative is jointly supported by the US Forest Service, the Center for Accelerator Mass Spectrometry at Lawrence Livermore National Lab (CAMS, LLNL), and Michigan Technological University.
-The Collaborative is dedicated to advancing climate change and carbon cycle science through the use of leading-edge scientific technology and effective information delivery.
-The main goal is to increase the accessibility of radiocarbon analysis to earth system scientists and offer assistance in radiocarbon data interpretation and manuscript preparation.
-Data produced by the Radiocarbon Collaborative is made publicly available through the International Soil Carbon Network, within an online database dedicated to fostering greater collaboration among researchers.
+The Radiocarbon collaborative is jointly supported by the USDA Forest Service, the Keck Carbon Cycle AMS Facility at University of California, Irvine and Michigan Technological University.
+We make radiocarbon analysis accessible to earth system scientists, and assist in data interpretation and manuscript preparation.
+Data produced by the Radiocarbon Collaborative is made publically available through the International Soil Carbon Network, with an online database dedicated to fostering greater collaboration among researchers.